alhewitt/alhewitt.github.io/_posts/2022-08-28-o3-known-pulsar-paper.md

 </figure>
 Now I hope you can see why it might be a good idea to look for these GW signals, and that is exactly what we did.
 We looked at data from the O2 and O3 (meaning second and third) observing runs of LIGO-Virgo in what is an updated version of a search performed on O1 and O2 data previously.
 There are various types of searches.
 A targeted search will look for gravitational waves from known pulsars.
 Since we know their distance and frequency for example already, there are fewer parameters which need to be searched over, leading to a less computationally expensive and more sensitive search than other methods.
 For example, an all-sky search looks for signals over a wide range of parameters in all sky directions while directed searches look for signals in small sky regions where it is believed likely for a pulsar to exist.

 GWs from 236 pulsars were searched for, with 74 of these pulsars having not been included in the [previous search](https://iopscience.iop.org/article/10.3847/1538-4357/ab20cb) using O1 and O2 data.
 168 of these pulsars are in binary systems and 161 pulsars are millisecond pulsars.
 Time domain Bayesian analysis was performed on all pulsars searching for signals at 2x and both 1x and 2x the rotation frequency.
-In the absence of a detection, we present 95% confidence upper limits for the GW amplitude or “strain” seen in the image below.
+In the absence of a detection, we present 95% confidence upper limits for the GW amplitude or “strain”.

+## Results
 {% capture fig_img %}
 ![Foo]({{ "/assets/img/o3paper/h0.jpg" | relative_url }})
 {% endcapture %}